Technigo/project-movies/README.md

 # Project Movies

-This was a project I did when attending Technigos 24 week frontend bootcamp.
+This was a project I did while attending Technigos 24 week frontend bootcamp.
 The assignment was to build  a multi-page React application, and using a API to fill it with content.

 ## The problem